-In order to make an application for a place at St. Aidan's in Year 7 for 2020 you will need to complete two forms.
-First the online schools admissions application for North Yorkshire common application form, secondly you will need to complete the St. Aidan's application form for admission into Year 7 September 2019 which is available through our website or through the main school office.
+In order to make an application for a place at St. Aidan's in Year 7 for 2021 you will need to complete two forms.
+First the online schools admissions application for North Yorkshire common application form (CAF), secondly you will need to complete the St. Aidan's Supplementary Information Form (SIF) which is available through our website or through the main school office.

 The school serves the Deaneries of Harrogate and Ripon.
 The school's planned admission number (PAN) is 250.
-(See Note A)
+(See note A)

-Children with an Education Health and Care Plan (EHCP) naming St Aidan's Church of England High School will be allocated a place in line with section 324 of the Education Act
+Children with an Education Health and Care Plan (EHCP) naming St Aidan's Church of England High School will be allocated a place in line with section 324 of the Education Act.